ThoughtWorks-SEA/developer-training/docs/backend/express-env-variable.md

 In Linux/Mac, the way to set an environment variable is to `NODE_ENV="production"`.

-Thus we can edit our package.json to be like this:
+Thus, we can edit our package.json to be like this:

 ```json
 "scripts": {